Image: Becoming a Non-Domicile in Cyprus: A Comprehensive Guide

 Non-domicile Rules

-According to the Cyprus tax laws if an individual is a tax resident under the 183 or 60 days' rules, though he is non-domiciled, he is still exemplified from the Special defence contributions.
+According to the Cyprus tax laws, if an individual is a tax resident under the 183 or 60 days' rules, though he is non-domiciled, he is still exemplified from the Special defense contributions.

 Domiciled tax resident individual